 Measuring Your Effectiveness

-The measurement of your effectiveness should be tailored to the particular problem you are trying to address, rather than to a single response such as a crackdown.77 (See the guide on Assessing Responses to Problems: An Introductory Guide for Police Problem-Solvers [Full text ] for further information on measurement.)
-Nevertheless, if a crackdown is part of your overall response to a problem, there are several measures of effectiveness you might hope to achieve.
+The measurement of your effectiveness should be tailored to the particular problem you are trying to address, rather than to a single response such as a crackdown.77 (See the guide on Assessing Responses to Problems for further information on measurement.)† Nevertheless, if a crackdown is part of your overall response to a problem, there are several measures of effectiveness you might hope to achieve.
 Among them are

 † See also Sherman (1990), Kinlock (1994), and Worden, Bynum and Frank (1994) for discussions of measurement specific to crackdowns.